City Policies Purchasing Policy

 Construction projects are subject to the provisions of this policy and the requirements that follow.

-• Prevailing Wages – The City will continue to comply with any local, state, or federal policies as
+• Prevailing Wages – The City will continue to comply with any local, state, or federal policies

-wage bid.
-When applicable, the 1% preference can be added to the local preference up to a 3%
+qualified non-prevailing wage bid.
+When applicable, the 1% preference can be added to the

-or $100,000 differential, whichever is less.
+local preference up to a 3% or $100,000 differential, whichever is less.

 • Change Orders – The Department Head in charge of the construction project shall have the

-authority to approve individual change orders up to 10% of the cost of the construction but not
+authority to approve individual change orders up to 10% of the cost of the construction but

-contract expenditures between 10% and 20% but not more than $30,000, unless the approved
+orders and contract expenditures between 10% and 20% but not more than $30,000, unless

-the above parameters.
-All final payments of construction projects shall require signatures from
+combination exceeding the above parameters.
+All final payments of construction projects

-the Department Head, the Finance Director, and the Division Head.
+shall require signatures from the Department Head, the Finance Director, and the Division

-• Bid Bond – All construction projects shall require a bid bond from each bidder in the amount of
+• Bid Bond – All construction projects shall require a bid bond from each bidder in the amount

-exception for good cause upon approval by the City Commission.)
+permitted by exception for good cause upon approval by the City Commission.)

 • Performance Bond – All construction projects shall require a performance bond from the

 successful bidder for the full amount of the contract or as specified by bid document.
-This bond
+This

-will be written in such a manner to ensure satisfactory completion of the project.
-The bond
+bond will be written in such a manner to ensure satisfactory completion of the project.
+The

-project was properly completed and one year has elapsed.
+satisfied that the project was properly completed and one year has elapsed.

-STANDARDS OF CONDUCT
+STANDARDS OF CONDUCT/REQUIREMENTS:

-Recognizing that city purchases involve the use of public funds, the following standards shall apply to all
+Recognizing that city purchases involve the use of public funds, the following standards shall apply

-purchases made.
+to all purchases made.

 • All vendors, current and prospective, shall be treated equitably.
-Purchasing decisions shall be
+Purchasing decisions

-factors promoting the best interest of the city.
+relevant factors promoting the best interest of the city.

-• Employees shall be prohibited from furnishing to any prospective bidder information that would
+• Employees shall be prohibited from furnishing to any prospective bidder information that

-give any vendor an unfair advantage over other prospective vendors.
+would give any vendor an unfair advantage over other prospective vendors.

 • Purchasing records shall be retained by the Finance Division for public review.